 \section{Preliminaries}

-In this section, we shall briefly present some basic facts about the Hecke eigenforms of $SL(3,\mathbb{Z})$, Voronoi summation formula for $GL(3)$ forms, Voronoi summation formula for $d_3$, Poisson summation formula, along with other results used in our analysis. \\
+In this section, we will briefly outline some fundamental facts about the Hecke eigenforms of $\textrm{SL}(3,\mathbb{Z})$, the Voronoi summation formula for $\textrm{GL}(3)$ forms, the Voronoi summation formula for $d_3$, the Poisson summation formula, and other results utilized in our analysis.